cosmos/cosmos/WHITEPAPER.md

 Note that strict determinism in the protocol incurs a weak synchrony assumption as faulty leaders must be detected and skipped.
-Thus, validators wait some amount of time _TimeoutPropose_ before they Prevote Nil, and the value of TimeoutPropose increases with each round.
+Thus, validators wait some amount of time, _TimeoutPropose_, before they Prevote Nil, and the value of TimeoutPropose increases with each round.
 Progression through the rest of a round is fully asychronous, in that progress is only made once a validator hears from +⅔ of the network.
 In practice, it would take an extremely strong